 Central Health is conducting a long-term planning process for its Downtown Campus, which is a 14.3 acre campus that formerly housed Brackenridge Hospital, which was operated by Seton through a long-term lease.
 In 2017, construction of the Dell Seton Medical Center at UT was completed and hospital operations were moved to the new facility.
-Seton continues to lease the existing hospital parking garage and Clinical Education Building located on the campus.
-In 2018, the 2033 Fund and Central Health agreed to a long-term ground lease of two parcels within the Downtown Campus for redevelopment.
-During the year ended September 30, 2019, the 2033 Fund began demolition of the medical office building located on one of the leased parcels.
-The medical office building had a book value of \$4.3 million, which was written-off and a loss of \$3 million was recorded on the disposal of the asset during the year ended September 30, 2019.
-There were no write-offs during the year ended September 30, 2020.
+Seton continues to lease the existing hospital parking garage and Clinical Education Building (formerly the Children's Hospital) located on the campus.
+In 2018, the 2033 Higher Education Development Foundation and Central Health agreed to a long-term ground lease of two parcels within the Downtown Campus for redevelopment.
+During the year ended September 30, 2019, the 2033 Fund began demolition of the medical office building located on one of the leased parcels and has begun construction on an office building which is anticipated to be complete in 2022.

+Demolition of the remaining hospital buildings was completed during the year ended September 30, 2021.
+These assets had a book value of \$79.9 million, which was written-off and a loss of \$52.2 million was recorded on the disposal of the assets during the year ended September 30, 2021.
+The remaining demolition work is anticipated to be complete in fiscal year 2022.